 AI prompts

-base on BookLore is a web app for hosting, managing, and exploring books, with support for PDFs, eBooks, reading progress, metadata, and stats. # BookLore
+base on BookLore is a self-hosted app for managing and reading books & comics (PDF, EPUB, CBZ) with metadata editing, OPDS, reading progress, and multi-user support. # BookLore

 BookLore is a self-hosted web app for organizing and managing your personal book collection.
 It provides an intuitive interface to browse, read, and track your progress across PDFs and eBooks.
 With robust metadata management, multi-user support, and a sleek, modern UI, BookLore makes it easy to build and explore your personal library.